-Three years ago, the FCC created rules to facilitate shared access between federal and non-federal use of the 3.5 GHz band, which outlined three sets of users consisting of Incumbents, Priority Access Licenses (PALs), and General Authorized Access (GAA) users.
+Three years ago, the FCC created rules to facilitate shared access between federal and non-federal use of the 3.5 GHz band, which outlined three tiers of users consisting of Incumbents, Priority Access Licenses (PALs), and General Authorized Access (GAA) users.
 PAL, in particular, has been one of the more polarizing debates within the CBRS discussion, creating several camps.
-There are those who want to license the PAL tier by census tracts, those who want to change the license size to a significantly larger geographic area called Partial Economic Areas, those that called for county-based licensing and those that want a hybrid of these zones.
+There are those who want to license the PAL tier by census tracts, those who want to change the license size to a significantly larger geographic area called Partial Economic Areas, those who call for county-based licensing, and those who want a hybrid of these zones.
 You can’t please everyone, so the FCC took the middle ground with these recent changes, which encourage more efficient and intensive use of the band:

 - Changes the size of PAL license areas from census tracts to counties;

 - Extends the PAL license term to ten years and makes these licenses renewable;